os2display/docs/guidelines/code-standards.md

 The js for the administration is located in web/.

 The legacy app is located in web/app/.
-New additions to the administration frontend should define seperate apps (located in web/apps/) instead of extending the legacy app.
-The goal is to move all functionality into seperate apps and modules in apps/ and completely remove the legacy app in app/.
+New additions to the administration frontend should define separate apps (located in web/apps/) instead of extending the legacy app.
+The goal is to move all functionality into separate apps and modules in apps/ and completely remove the legacy app in app/.

 The legacy js is compiled with gulp